READS AND DEEDS

 Tyler is one of our Kindle Fire recipients.
 Tyler has been diagnosed with Ewings Sarcoma.
 Tyler's goal is to help other kids he meets while at his clinic or hospital visits.
 Reads and Deeds thought this is a great idea and provided Tyler with little solar cars, sticker books and engraved pens to start Tyler with his project.
 What a great kid!

 Our mission is to place a Kindle Fire or other tablet in the home of a cancer, physically challenged or special needs child/or adult confined to periodic or long term home or hospital confinement.
-We also donate tablets to Disabled American Vets.
-Our mission is also to support our Reads and Deeds client base in their 'pay it forward'client base in their 'pay it forward'
+We also donate tablets to Disabled American Vets and single parents with kids making it work.
+Our mission is also to support our Reads and Deeds client base in their programs to pay it forward.

 Reads and Deeds is passionately advocating to improve the quality of life of our medically challenged kids, teens and adults who spend all or part of their time in hospitals or their home.
 We found a way.Tablets!
 Our goal is to place a Kindle or other tablet in as many homes as we can.